srydell/archInstall/README.md

 $ lscpu
 ```

 This command should show you a list of information about your cpu.
-Find the line called "CPU(s): XX".
-For example XX=12.
+Find the line called `CPU(s): XX`.
+For example `XX=12`.
 Install ccache.

 ```shell
 $ sudo pacman -S ccache